magicalsoup/Competitive-Programming-Solutions-Library/Others and Challenges Wcipeg/Analysis/apio09p2.md

 time to logarithmic.
 That is, we determine the value of M first (we can do this in linear time after sorting, as discussed before), then we try to accommodate client 1, and then client 2, and so on.
 In summary:

-  1.Sort the intervals given in input.
+  1. Sort the intervals given in input.
 (This time it actually doesn't matter if it's by beginning or ending time, but be consistent!)
-  2.Determine the value of M.
+  2. Determine the value of M.
-  3.Assume that client 1 can be accommodated.
+  3. Assume that client 1 can be accommodated.
 What is the maximum total number of clients that can be accommodated now?
 Perform a query.
-  4.If the total number from step 3 is M, then client 1 can indeed be accommodated, and is added to the solution set.
+  4. If the total number from step 3 is M, then client 1 can indeed be accommodated, and is added to the solution set.
     Otherwise client 1 is rejected.
-  5.Find the smallest i such that client i has not yet been considered and client i's request interval does not overlap that of any
-    client already in the solution set.
+  5. Find the smallest i such that client i has not yet been considered and client i's request interval does not overlap that of any client already in the solution set.
 If a value of i is found, go back to step 3, using i this time instead of 1.
 Otherwise, we are done; print out the solution set.
 (We could also simply check whether the solution set contains M intervals.)